mjordan/islandora_batch_load_children/README.md

 ## Metadata

-The XML file to use as a template for the MODS.xml file ingested with each child object is specified with the drush option `--template`.
+A minimal MODS XML document is generated for each child object, containing a title and a local identifier derived from the child object's filename.

 ## Requirements